 Lopez is no stranger to difficult times.
-In a short span of time, family members passed away, his two-year old niece was suffering from a brain tumor (from which she eventually recovered), his university music professor ridiculed his compositions, his longtime band broke up, and his girlfriend moved away.
+In a short span of time, his two-year old niece suffered from a brain tumor (thankfully she has since recovered), his university music professor ridiculed his compositions, friends and family members passed away, his longtime band broke up, and his girlfriend moved away.
 The title of his previous biography was literally “Sofa City Sweetheart: A Tradition of Failure.”
 In other words: there were many instances in which Lopez could’ve – perhaps even should’ve – given up music.
 But he couldn’t.

-The L.A.-based solo project Sofa City Sweetheart is the centerpiece around which Lopez shapes his masterworks.
-Writing, arranging, recording, and engineering all the music himself, Lopez tangles together his spectrum of childhood influences into stories of acceptance.
-Over layers of gentle guitar sit toe-tapping melodies and intermingling harmonies that merge art and feeling, spinning stories that tie the persistent tragedies in his own life to the stuck-to-it-iveness that’s often required in any contemporary artist.
+Persistence pays off.
+Writing, arranging, recording, and engineering all the music himself, Lopez’s new album tangles together his spectrum of childhood influences, while transforming tragic circumstances into stories of acceptance.
+Over layers of gentle guitar sit toe-tapping melodies and intermingling Beach Boys-esque harmonies that merge art and feeling, spinning stories that tie the persistent tragedies in his own life to the stuck-to-it-iveness that’s often required in any contemporary artist.

 “Juan’s quiet yet devastating voice conjures images of Elliott Smith and John Lennon.”

 “…decadent, harmonious pop of the highest order.
 Whether accompanied by strings, piano, or both, this promising balladeer tugs at all the right heartstrings and possesses more potential than most of the artists I’ve critiqued in this issue combined.” —The Big Takeover